SAFEGUARDING & FIRST AID

 - Having a safeguarding policy in place which outlines how concerns of poor practice, abuse or neglect should be reported.

-- Having a safeguarding lead in place who has received Level 1 safeguarding training as a minimum.
+- Having a safeguarding lead in place who has received approved Safeguarding training as a minimum.

 - Following safe recruitment practice when recruiting new volunteers and staff members, and briefing all new individuals in the content of the safeguarding policy and their responsibilities to report concerns.